 Do I need a financial advisor?

-If you have a high net worth, a complicated estate or tax situation financial advisors can offer valuable advice.
-They are also useful for people going through a major life event like retirement, divorce or home buying.
-If you value having some there to answer any questions you have about your finances, an advisor is also beneficial.
+If you have a high net worth, a complicated estate or tax situation, financial advisors can offer valuable advice.
+They are also useful for people going through a major life event, like retirement.
+If you value having someone there to answer any questions you have about your finances, an advisor is also beneficial.
+Nikala Radley-Smith, CIM®, Manager, Advisor Growth at Wealthsimple explains that an advisor is useful for more than just retirement.

 How to find and choose a financial advisor